atersolis/notes/aws/aws.md

 ## VPC

-Probably the most important part of the exam
+Probably the most important part of the exam.

+**By default, you can have max 5 VPC per Region**.

+An instance in a VPC retain its private IP (it does not change).

 From aws doc: